 Comments that might be thrown around haphazardly become labels, permanently affixed to our souls.
-Like graffiti covers a wall, they accrue and eventually block out who we really are—perfect creations made in the image of God.
+Like graffiti covers a wall, they accrue over time and eventually block out who we really are—perfect creations made in the image of God.

-It is imperative then that we are aware of these voices in our heads, these whispers about who we are, and confront them with scripture before they have a chance to take up permanent residence inside of us.
+It is imperative then that we are aware of these voices in our heads, these whispers about who we are, and confront them with scripture before they have a chance to take root.
 If something we are told about ourselves doesn’t line up with God’s word, then it is a lie and it must go.

 In my upcoming book, PRAYED UPON, I described this very thing.
 As I was being taken advantage of by a Christian therapist, I realized that I was living by a set of “rules” that allowed me to be victimized.
-Labels that had gone unchecked since early childhood when we are most susceptible, most malleable had taken root and were dictating my choices.
+Labels that had gone unchecked since early childhood when we are most susceptible, most malleable had become permanently affixed to my soul and were dictating my choices.

 First, I had to acknowledge the “rules” were there, and then I had to challenge them with God’s truth.
 Even though I wasn’t sure I deserved God’s love, I trusted that I did because His word says that I do.
 We all do.
 So I pored over scripture and inundated myself with God’s professions of love until that old graffiti was painted over with new inscriptions—LOVED, ADOPTED, CHERISHED, FOUGHT FOR, DIED FOR, ETERNAL, SONS AND DAUGHTERS, FRIENDS, WORTHY, BLAMELESS, INSIDERS, TREASURED, REDEEMED.